simgrid/simgrid/docs/source/usecase_algorithms.rst

 workers should stop when encountering such a negative compute_size.

-At the end of the day, the only SimGrid specific functions used in this example are :func:`simgrid::s4u::Mailbox::by_name` and :func:`simgrid::s4u::Mailbox::put`.
-Also, XBT_INFO() is used as a replacement to printf() or to cout to ensure that the messages are nicely logged along with the simulated time and actor name.
+At the end of the day, the only SimGrid specific functions used in this example are :cpp:func:`simgrid::s4u::Mailbox::by_name` and :cpp:func:`simgrid::s4u::Mailbox::put`.
+Also, :c:macro:`XBT_INFO` is used as a replacement to printf() or to cout to ensure that the messages are nicely logged along with the simulated time and actor name.

 .. literalinclude:: ../../examples/s4u/app-masterworkers/s4u-app-masterworkers-fun.cpp